top of page

 LIGHTING

-On the screen grabs you can see the arrangement of the light in scene.
+Arrangement of the light in scene.
 There are also a few light planes inside the building.

-Once you have the lighting strategy, start adding the light one by one, checking all the time how it looks like on the rendering.
+Add the light one by one, checking all the time how it looks like on the rendering.
 That's how you will avoid the light mess and long calculations.
 If you don't like the result, delete all light sources, and start again.

 There are several corona light planes inside the background housing.